xopto/pyxopto/docs/source/mcvox/simulator_options.rst

 * :py:class:`~xopto.mcbase.mcoptions.McUseNativeMath`
   (default is :py:class:`~xopto.mcbase.mcoptions.McUseNativeMath.off`) -
   can be used to enable device-native math functions.
-Native math usually gives some performance benefit, but might not be fully compliant with the precision defined by the IEEE standards.
+Native math usually gives some performance benefit, but might not be fully compliant with precisions defined by the IEEE standards.

 * :py:class:`~xopto.mcbase.mcoptions.McMaterialMemory`